tomvalorsa/python-course/session-2.md

 ## Check if a number is prime

-Create a function that takes a single integer and returns True or False indicating whether or not the number is prime.
+Create a function called `is_prime` that takes a single integer and returns `True` or `False` indicating whether or not the number is prime.
 A number is prime if its only even divisors are 1 and the number itself.
-For example, 7 is prime since it is only divisible by 1 and 7, but 14 is not since it is divisible by 1, 2, 7 and 14.
+For example, 7 is prime since it is only divisible by 1 and 7, but 14 is not prime since it is divisible by 1, 2, 7 and 14.

 You'll likely need to use some sort of loop inside your function.